 "My approach was to tackle that disruption head-on," he says.
 "Around 1996, we sold or shut down everything that was dwindling and freed up working capital and people to focus on rebuilding."

 By salvaging the technology transfer agreements with UK-based partners, the new business found its shape with a series of joint ventures and equity partnerships.
 A blend of in-demand technology and market know-how helped the company flourish until a wave of consolidation in the mid-2000s by industry behemoths swallowed up their mid-cap customers.
-"We sold to our foreign partners and again freed up capita," continues Mr Dalal.
+"We sold to our foreign partners and again freed up capital," continues Mr Dalal.
 "That allowed us to invest in new businesses in which we owned IP and the brand to operate on a global scale."

 A masterclass of business jujitsu, with foresight and capital in hand, UNIDEL made disruptive plays within Industry 4.0, cloud computing, FinTech, and EdTech.
 Dalal now oversees a smart buildings IoT solutions business, an industry-leading family office FinTech solutions provider, and an EdTech startup.
 "Now we're the ones disrupting established sectors," he grins.